catppuccin/catppuccin/docs/contributing.md

 ### Tools

 Since Catppuccin is available in 4 palettes it's understandable that it may not be quite as easy to make 4 versions of a port.
 So to help with that, we have built a bunch of tools to make life easier when creating Catppuccin ports.
 You'll find them all (with instructions) under our [catppuccin/toolbox](https://github.com/catppuccin/toolbox) repo.
-Particularly, for the initial problem stated, you'd want to take a look at [Puccinier](https://github.com/catppuccin/toolbox#%EF%B8%8F-puccinier) tool.
+Particularly, for the initial problem stated, you'd want to take a look at the [Puccinier](https://github.com/catppuccin/toolbox#%EF%B8%8F-puccinier) tool.

 &nbsp;